When are tours available?

 Do I need a reservation?

-Up to 45 minutes.
+Forty-five minutes.
 Please arrive on time because the end of the tour cannot be extended due to the time needed to clean the museum between tours.

 Can I make a reservation through Facebook or by email?